bizlift/bittube-miner-hive/README.md

 cp build/bin/* /hive/custom/bittube

 ```
+Now that you have a compiled binary, you just need to add the HiveOS [custom files](https://github.com/bizlift/bittube-miner-hive/archive/master.zip).

+Copy the following files to `/hive/custom/bittube`:
+- bittube.conf
+- config.txt
+- cpu.txt
+- expert.json

+Follow the steps above in [Quick Option](#quick-option) to setup your custom wallet.
+Skip the **Installation URL** field as it has been installed manually.

 ## Notes

 Please edit `amd.txt` manually.
-The Custom Miner feature does not have extra fields for storing card data like they do with their own xmr-stak miner.
+The HiveOS Custom Miner feature does not have extra fields for card config like they do with their own xmr-stak miner.

 Tested on AMD only.
 I don't have access to NVIDIA cards and am CUDA illiterate.